How to buy the best tumble dryer

 What should I check in the shop before buying a tumble dryer?

-It’s well worth reading our tumble dryer reviews before buying a tumble dryer, as we test things in our labs that are impossible to check when you're out shopping.
-However, there are certain things you can look at in store which will help give you an idea of whether a tumble dryer is going to be right for you and your home.
+We test tumble dryers for things that are impossible to check when you're out shopping.
+However, there are certain important factors you can check up on in store, which will help give you an idea of whether a tumble dryer is going to be right for you and your home.

 A good door is easy to open, will not swing back by itself and will ideally open flat against the machine.